imane-mbarek/airbnb-clone-project/README.md

 ### 8. Product Owner
 Defines the vision and requirements of the project.
 They act as the link between the client/stakeholders and the development team, prioritizing features based on business value.

+## Technology Stack

+The Airbnb Clone project uses a modern and scalable set of technologies to support both frontend and backend development.
+Below is a list of the core technologies and their roles in the project:

+### 1. Django
+A high-level Python web framework used to build robust and scalable backend APIs quickly.
+Django helps manage the application logic, user authentication, routing, and admin interface.

+### 2. PostgreSQL
+A powerful open-source relational database system used to store structured data such as users, listings, bookings, and reviews.

+### 3. GraphQL
+A query language for APIs that enables clients to request exactly the data they need.
+It helps improve frontend performance by minimizing over-fetching.

+### 4. HTML/CSS/JavaScript
+Used to build the user interface of the web application.
+HTML structures the content, CSS styles the layout, and JavaScript adds interactivity.

+### 5. React.js (optional)
+A JavaScript library for building fast, responsive, and component-based user interfaces.
+React can be used with GraphQL to manage UI rendering efficiently.

+### 6. Git & GitHub
+Used for version control and collaboration.
+Git tracks code changes, while GitHub hosts the codebase and supports team collaboration.

+### 7. Docker (optional)
+Containerization tool that ensures the application runs consistently across different environments by packaging dependencies together.